castle-engine/castle-engine/examples/android/android_demo/README.txt

 After compiling the library,
 - copy the libandroiddemo.so to the android/libs/
   (just like ndk-build does for libraries written in C for Android),
+- One time: be sure to call
+  android update lib-project -p . --target 1 to generate android/local.properties (it contains a path to your sdk, do NOT commit it)
 - compile the project inside android/ using normal Android SDK tools (like ant),
 - install and run the resulting apk using normal Android SDK tools.